cristinaponcela/cristinaponcela.github.io/_posts/2024-12-03-Out In Tech U's Mentorship Program.md

 Before joining the program, I had never used SwiftUI or [GRDB](https://github.com/groue/GRDB.swift) — a super useful Swift database library.
 However, with Peter's guidance, I have built an app called HabitTracker, which helps users manage their daily habits in an efficient and balanced way.

+> You can find the full source code in my GitHub repo [HabitTracker](https://github.com/cristinaponcela/HabitTracker)!
+{: .prompt-tip }

 This idea came about because I work remotely and travel a lot, so keeping up with friends has been a challenge.
 I ended up creating a llist of friends that I wanted to call regularly - since I had around 30 people on this list, this made for a perfect monthly schedule to have a monthly call with each friend.
 The more I explained this to my friends, the more they kept saying it was a great idea and they had started doing the same.
 And as any geeky developer does, I decided to automate it.

 But since this felt a bit bare for an app, I decided to kill two birds with one stone and solve my second biggest problem due to this lifestlye - keeping my work/life balance in check.